Plug-in Hybrid Electric Vehicles:

 The new label assigns each vehicle a rating from 1 (worst) to 10 (best) for fuel economy and greenhouse gas (GHG) emissions (i.e., how much carbon dioxide the vehicle’s tailpipe emits each mile), as shown below.
 Consumers may note that higher fuel economy is associated with a better GHG emissions profile.

-There are two ratings that apply to each vehicle—one for fuel economy and one for greenhouse gas emissions—but in practice most vehicles will display only one rating.
+There are two ratings that apply to each vehicle—one for fuel economy and one for greenhouse gas emissions—but the label displays only one rating for most vehicles.
 This is because carbon dioxide emissions are directly related to the amount of fuel consumed.
 This relationship varies from fuel to fuel, but both rating systems are based on gasoline vehicles, meaning that gasoline vehicles get the same rating for fuel economy and for greenhouse gas emissions.
 In cases where the fuel economy performance and greenhouse gas emissions do not yield the same rating, the rating bar will display two pointers.